daniel-valdes/stock-eda/README.md

 ![SectorStockVolum](figures/StockVolume_Sector.png)

 We can see that the largest portion of stocks traded were those of finance, healthcare, and tech.
 Very few of the stocks listed were those of communications and utility companies.

+## Thoughts on Machine Learning

+There is a column in our dataset PRICE VAR [%] that tells us how the adjusted closing price for the stock shifted for the following year.
+We can set this to be our target variable *Y* for machine learning purposes.
+Due to the large amount of features we have to choose from, a neural network may perform well here to learn which features can predict *Y* best.